top of page

 ABOUT KATIE

 Hailing from Ngāhinapōuri, Aotearoa New Zealand, mezzo-soprano Katie Trigg is dedicated to exploring the ways music connects with communities and society.
-Her mission is to make classical music more accessible and create opportunities for audiences to engage deeply and genuinely with her performances.
+Her mission is to contribute to the accessibility of classical music and to create opportunities for audiences to engage deeply and genuinely with her performances.

-For her recent master’s project at Curtis Institute of Music, Katie pioneered a month-long booster course for high school music students to learn about college-level music programmes from current Curtis students.
+While studying at Curtis Institute of Music, Katie pioneered a month-long booster course for high school music students to learn about college-level music programmes from current Curtis students.
 The project focused on equipping students with skills and confidence to pursue musical studies at college level through individual workshopping and mentorship.
+After a successful first course, Katie continued to expand and develop the programme for a second year.
+The programme will continue in future under the guidance of current Curtis students through the school's community outreach initiative.

 Want to get in touch?